Looking for creative ways to serve chicken salad? Here are four that will wow your kids and guests along with an easy-to-follow recipe.

 Disclosure: This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #CampbellsShortcutMeals #CollectiveBias

-It's almost back-to-school time, and this means it's time to get out of our lazy summer routine of eating way too late, or way too early, sleeping until midday, and picking our way through the day without worrying about the standard three meals a day we are used to when we are in a routine.
+It’s almost back-to-school time, and this means it’s time to get out of our lazy summer routine of eating way too late (or way too early), sleeping until midday, and picking our way through the day without worrying about the standard three meals a day we are used to when we are in a school routine.

-My little ones do purchase lunch at school occasionally, but quite often my daughter doesn't like what is on the menu so will take lunch from home, and my oldest son often packs lunch to take to college with him.
+The twins’ do purchase lunch at school most day, but sometimes they don’t like what is on the menu so will take lunch from home, and my oldest son often packs lunch to take to college with him.

-And one of his favorite things to have in sandwiches is chicken salad.
-And apparently the only way he likes to make it is with Swanson® Premium Chicken.
-Which, I didn't even know until one day when I was making it he walked into the kitchen and said "why don't you buy this more often?
-It's the one I use at my best friend's house to make sandwiches all the time".
-So it's now a regular on the grocery list because it's already cooked and ready to use for quick and everyday meals, which is perfect for him, especially when I'm traveling.
+One of Jay’s favorite things to have in sandwiches is chicken salad.
+And, apparently the only way he likes to make it is with Swanson® Premium Chicken.
+Which, I didn’t even know until he saw me making it one day and asked “why don’t you buy this more often?
+It’s the one I use at my best friend’s house to make sandwiches all the time”.
+My first thought was, well why aren’t you making these at home then too?
+But it’s now a regular on the grocery list because it’s already cooked and ready to use for quick and everyday meals, which is perfect for him, especially when I’m traveling.